open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/data/localfile.md

       polling_interval: 5s
 ```

-With this minimal configuration, Enterprise OPA will pull the `localfile.users` information
+With this minimal configuration, EOPA will pull the `localfile.users` information
 - from the relative path: `./users.json`,
 - every 5 seconds,
 - parsing the file contents as JSON.